nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 ### I cannot find entries with special characters

-It appears that the API does not allow searching for entries with hon-ASCII characters: for example, to find a paper by Poincaré paper, you would have to search for "Henri Poincare".
+It appears that the API does not allow searching for entries with hon-ASCII characters: for example, to find a paper by Poincaré, you would have to search for "Henri Poincare".
 I use a [trick](https://stackoverflow.com/a/37511463) to remove accents from all characters, but there are probably many edge cases shat I did not deal with.

 ## Output